LumosLiang/-Learn-System-Design/Systeam Design notes.md

 #### 按功能分区

+When it's possible to identify a **bounded context** for each distinct business area in an application, functional partitioning is a way to improve isolation and data access performance.

+Another common use for functional partitioning is to separate **read-write data** from **read-only data**.

 #### 补充：Directory-Based partitioning

-lookup service that knows your current partitioning scheme and abstracts it away from the DB access code
+This is lookup service that knows your current partitioning scheme and abstracts it away from the DB access code

-### Partitioning Criteria
+### 如何insert Data? -> Partitioning Criteria

-when insert data, based on which criteria that we should follow to insert this record into relevant partitioning
+When insert data, based on which criteria that we should follow to insert this record into relevant partitioning

 #### Key or hash-based Partitioning